Carrier Global Q2 2021 Earnings Call Transcript

 Analyst at Vertical Research

 Hey, thank you.
-Good morning everyone.
+Good morning, everyone.

-at Carrier Global
+Chairman and CEO at Carrier

 Good morning.